metaplex-foundation/docs/docs/auction-house/definition.md

 ### Partial Order Fulfillment

-A seller can create a sell order of `FungibleAssets` with a quanity greater than 1.
+A seller can create a sell order of `FungibleAssets` with a quantity greater than 1.
 The buyer can then create a buy order of said assets that is less than the total amount of the sell order.
 In order for `ExeculeSale` to succeed, the buy order must have been created with both a `partial_order_size` and a `partial_order_price`. `partial_order_price` must match the division of total tokens in the full order and the total buy price times the `partial_order_size`. `partial_order_size` must not be greater than the total amount of tokens in the original sell order.
 If there is no partial order needing to take place, `partital_order_price` and `partial_order_size` can be passed in as `None`.

 :::info